TEJ-Fellowship/bootcamp-prep-main/lecture-notes/01-overview-and-setup.md

 ### Getting our code for the Bootcamp Prep lessons

-- Download the files from https://drive.google.com/drive/folders/1bn5_FS_5CLrVXtX2VAPCNMO3cnKYWd0_
+- Download the file bootcamp-prep-main.zip from https://drive.google.com/drive/folders/1bn5_FS_5CLrVXtX2VAPCNMO3cnKYWd0_
 - Unzip bootcamp-prep-main.zip
 - Open the folder bootcamp-prep-main in VsCode